parkermac/LiveOcean/x_tef/README_flux.txt

 These budgets are of the form:
 	dSnet/dt = QSin + QSout, and
 	dV/dt = Qin + Qout + Qr
 They are mainly useful for knowing that the budgets add up in each of the basins and years to reasonable accuracy.
-The values plotted are daily (tidally averaged).
+The values plotted are DAILY (tidally averaged).

-Input: LiveOcean_output/tef/[*]/flux/daily_segment_[net_salt].p
+Input: LiveOcean_output/tef/[*]/flux/daily_segment_[volume,net_salt].p

 Output: A screen plot of the budget vs. time, and a saved png such as:
 LiveOcean_output/tef/salt_budget_plots/salt_budget_2018_Salish_Sea.png